Latin American Holiday Traditions: Celebrations & Cuisine

 Novena of Aguinaldos

 In Colombia, Ecuador, and parts of Venezuela, the Novena of Aguinaldos is a cherished tradition.
 For nine nights leading up to Christmas, families gather for prayer, feasts, and religious songs in anticipation of Christ’s birth on December 25.
 The prayers recited each night were drafted by an 18th-century Franciscan missionary and later modified by a nun in the 19th century.
-It’s a time of community, spirituality, and, let’s be honest, some seriously delicious food.
+It’s a time of , spirituality, and, let’s be honest, some seriously delicious food.

 Midnight Mass